This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Vancouver Cherry Blossom Festival

-The Festival celebrates the city’s cherry blossoms in every imaginable way.
-From food to tea ceremonies, bike tours and haiku poetry, Vancouver’s citizens celebrate the city’s unique and spectacular seasonal phenomenon.
+The Vancouver Cherry Blossom Festival celebrates the city’s cherry blossoms with a wide variety of cherry blossom-themed events.
+From food to tea ceremonies, bike tours, haiku poetry, and traditional Japanese festivities, Vancouver’s citizens love to enjoy and celebrate the city’s unique and spectacular seasonal phenomenon.

-The Vancouver Cherry Blossom Festival has great resources for sakura season.
-Use its excellent Vancouver cherry blossom map to plan your route.
+The Festival has great resources for locals and visitors to enjoy the full bloom of sakura season.
+Use its excellent Vancouver cherry blossom map to view blooming cherry blossom locations.
 Pick a neighbourhood or area to explore, then head out to enjoy the flowers.

 Bike the Blossoms in Vancouver